“Richard Niles is a great orchestrator and musician

 Niles has also been a judge of the British Songwriting Contest.

-Niles arranged, conducted and recorded the score for the London burlesque stage production The Hurly Burly Girls at the Garrick Theatre, London.
+Niles arranged, conducted and recorded the score for the London burlesque stage production The Hurly Burly Girls featuring Polly Jane Rae at the Garrick Theatre, London.

-RECENT ACTIVITIES: Niles moved to California in 2012 and has reopened NuCool Studios offers Consultation, Production, Arranging, Web Design, Video Production and Master Classes.
+Niles moved to California in 2012.
+His NuCool Studios offers Consultation, Production, Arranging, Web Design, Video Production and Master Classes.
 Niles, who has lectured internationally, is also available for clinics, masterclasses and private tuition.

-2013 Niles has recently arranged for Paul Carrack new single “From Now On”.
+2013 Niles arranged the Paul Carrack single “From Now On”.
 He went on to arrange Carrack’s new album, RAIN OR SHINE, recording strings and brass overdubs at Entourage Studio in North Hollywood.
 Carrack said, “Richard Niles brought another level of production, He’s a fantastic string and brass arranger… he did a brilliant job of adding that extra level of gloss to the rootsy sound … he really caught the flavor…”

-Richard has been working on tracks for Carrack’s new album in 2015.
+Richard also arranged Carrack’s new album SOUL SHADOWS in 2015.

 2013 Niles was commissioned to arrange the PET SHOP BOYS “I Wouldn’t Normally Do This Kind of Thing” for the BBC Concert Orchestra, sung by South African vocalist Kate Winter.